 - rheumatoid arthritis

-- a significant loss of height (a sign of compression fractures in the spinal column)
+- significant height loss (a sign of compression fractures in the spinal column)

 - normal: between 1 and -1